butaixianran/DazToBlender/README.md

 ### AO Map
 For game engine, AO map is still important.
 But Daz Character is using UDIM UV, it is a tiled UV, which blender can not bake AO for that.
 So, I baked it for you with python script, you can get it from "AO" folder of this project.

-This AO can be used on all Genesis 8 character, no matter how they looks.
+This AO can be used on all Genesis 8 characters, no matter how they look.

 #### New options for importing:**
   - Use Principled shader: Uncheck to use iray shader